iden3/docs/docs/guides/circom-and-snarkjs.md

    ```
    As you can see, this circuit has **two private input** signals named ``a`` and `b` and **one output** signal named `c`.

-   The `<==` operator does two things.
+   Note that, in circom, the `<==` operator does two things.
 The first is to connect signals.
 The second is to apply a constaint.

    In our case, we're using it to connect `c` to `a` and `b` and at the same time constrain `c` to be the value of `a*b`.